Families First Coronavirus Response Act

 Payroll Tax Credits for Required Paid Sick Leave and Required Paid Family Leave

-- The credit amount may be increased by the amount the employer pays or incurs to provide and maintain a group health plan on behalf of the employee during their leave.
+- The allocable amount of costs the employer incurs to provide and maintain a group health plan on behalf of their employees during the leave period, plus

 - The amount of the credit must be included in gross income of the employer and no credit is allowed with respect to wages for which a credit is allowed under section 45S of the Code (Family and Medical Leave Credit).